MicrosoftDocs/visualstudio-docs/docs/data-tools/create-a-windows-forms-user-control-that-supports-lookup-data-binding.md

 # Create a Windows Forms user control that supports lookup data binding
 When displaying data on Windows Forms, you can choose existing controls from the **Toolbox**, or you can author custom controls if your application requires functionality not available in the standard controls.
 This walkthrough shows how to create a control that implements the <xref:System.ComponentModel.LookupBindingPropertiesAttribute>.
 Controls that implement the <xref:System.ComponentModel.LookupBindingPropertiesAttribute> can contain three properties that can be bound to data.
 Such controls are similar to a <xref:System.Windows.Forms.ComboBox>.

- For more information on control authoring, see [Developing Windows Forms Controls at Design Time](/dotnet/framework/winforms/controls/developing-windows-forms-controls-at-design-time).
+ For more information on control authoring, see [Developing Windows Forms controls at design time](/dotnet/framework/winforms/controls/developing-windows-forms-controls-at-design-time).

- When authoring controls for use in data-binding scenarios you need to implement one of the following data-binding attributes:
+ When authoring controls for use in data-binding scenarios, you need to implement one of the following data-binding attributes:

 |Data-binding attribute usage|
 |-----------------------------------|